 Rule 90.3(d) requires that the court address coverage of the children's health care needs including expenses not covered by insurance.
 The court must require health insurance if the insurance is available to either party at a reasonable cost.
-[THE RULE ALSO PROVIDES THAT THE OBLIGOR WILL RECEIVE CREDIT AGAINST THE CHILD SUPPORT OBLIGATION FOR ANY SUCH PAYMENT IF THE PAYMENT REQUIRED BY THE COURT.
-ONLY ACTUAL COST TO THE OBLIGOR FOR THE CHILDREN MAY BE CREDITED.]
 The health insurance will be paid by the party to whom it is available.
 However, the court must allocate the cost of insurance between the parties.
-Note that the cost to be allocated is limited to that portion of the total cost necessary to insure the children involved -- not the parent, the parent's new spouse or children of another relationship.
-This allocation should be 50/50 unless the court finds good cause to change that percentage.
+Note that the cost to be allocated is limited to that portion of the total cost necessary to insure the children involved - not the parent, the parent's new spouse or children of another relationship.
+If the insurance for the children also covers other members of the purchaser's family, and evidence is unavailable on the specific cost of insuring only the children subject to the order, the cost of covering the children must be determined by allocating the total cost of coverage pro rata among all covered family members.
+See Rusenstrom v.
+Rusenstrom, Op.
+No. 5130 (Alaska, June 4, 1999).

+The allocation of the cost of the children's insurance between the parents should be 50/50 unless the court finds good cause to change that percentage.
 A substantial difference in the parties' relative financial circumstances may constitute good cause.
 The rule requires the court to adjust child support either upward or downward to reflect the allocation.
-Paragraph (h) (1) provides that payments for health care insurance are included in deciding whether there has been a 15% change in support which constitutes a material change of circumstances.
+Paragraph (h)(1) provides that payments for health care insurance are included in deciding whether there has been a 15% change in support which constitutes a material change of circumstances.